Traditional games in Indonesia: Hom pim pa

 Hom-Pim-Pa used to start several traditional games that rely on team decision-making.

 Petak umpet

 Petak umpet is Indonesian for hide and seek.
 Petak Umpet can be played by many players.
-Starting with Hom pim pah for deciding the cat or the seeker.
-The cat closed his/her eyes and faces the wall/tree as inglo (basecamp) for a while and count until 25 before The cat start looking for the other players.
-If the other players who are hiding touch the base, the game will be repeated again with the same cat.
-The game ends when all the players who are hiding are found, and the first discovered is the next cat.
+Starting with Hom pim pah for deciding the cat or the seeker among more than two players.
+The cat closes their eyes, faces the wall or tree as inglo (basecamp) for a while, and counts to the numbers that they agreed on (usually the number that they chose is multiples of ten) before the cat starts looking for the other players.
+If the other players who are hiding touch the base, the game will be repeated with the same cat.
+The game ends when all the players, who are hiding, are found and the first discovered is the next cat.